Led Lenser H7 Headlamp

 First, Em was a bit skeptical as well, but when we went on the said two-night trip, she just loved it.
 She urged me to get one for myself, too, and I did so as soon as we got back.

 Two elastic straps run alongside your temples, with the wire on the right side.
 In the back, there’s the battery compartment for three AAAs and the lever for adjusting the brightness.
 It weighs about 4.5 oz. with the Eneloop Pro rechargeable AAAs we usually use.
-Switching to Li-ions would save a few more grams.
+Switching to Li-ions would save a few more grams. but those are not rechargeable.

 The battery compartment is covered by a soft rubber shell, softening the feel against your head and also providing a somewhat waterproof cover.
 I dropped a flashlight in water twice, and moisture never entered the lamp housing or the battery compartment.